brenjour/brenjour/README.md

 * About
 * Aileron
   * Edex
-    * etc.
   * Kalend
+  * Templates
 * Rules
 * Entires
 * Projects
 * 404
 * Contact

-## Credits
+## Thanks

+The foundation of this theme is based off of Kasper, which I give thanks and credit to [Rosario Rascuna](https://github.com/rosario) for porting.

+Work prior to that was done by the Ghost team.

+I've also added few things specific to Jekyll and some minor style changes.

 * Jekyll
+* Ghost
 * Kasper
 * Plug-ins

-***

-# Old readme.md :: Kasper

-This is a port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll.
-Feel free to fork, change, modify and re-use it.

-## How to use it

-Simply clone this repository, and then run `jekyll serve` inside the directory.

-Kasper theme includes:

-* Pagination
-* Rss
-* Google Analytics Tracking code
-* Code Syntax Highlight
-* Author's profile with picture
-* Disqus comments

-## Thanks
-Most of the work has been already done by the Ghost team, I've just ported Casper to Jekyll.
-I've also added few things specific to Jekyll and some minor style changes.

 ## Copyright & License

-Copyright (C) 2013 Ghost Foundation - Released under the MIT License.
+Casper Copyright (C) 2013 Ghost Foundation - Released under the MIT License Kasper Copyright (C) 2014 Rosario Rascuna - Released under the MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: